Travel

 It indicates the monasteries, bridges, springs, ruins, monuments, and even the grave of Homer then located in Chios.
 This work includes the only known representation of Constantinople before the Ottoman conquest.

-Executed about 1450, perhaps in Florence, the copy of the Liber Insularum Archipelagi for sale on April 10 at Christie's in New York is probably the oldest that has survived.
+Executed about 1450, perhaps in Florence, the copy of the Liber Insularum Archipelagi for sale on April 10, 2012 by Christie's is probably the oldest that has survived.
 This Latin manuscript especially clean and fresh, size 25 x 16 cm on vellum, is a superb illuminated example, with maps in different colors of lines and washes.
 The period binding has been restored.

 Around 1420, Buondelmonti draws a set of maps of this region, including comments judiciously arranged with the drawings, under the title Liber Insularum Archipelagi.